How To Open A Dvd Drive in A Laptop

 • The paperclip should be carefully pushed into the pinhole.
 To sufficiently eject the drive bay so that you can grasp hold of it, repeatedly remove and reinstall the paperclip.

-• Pull the drive bay back all the way by gradually doing so.
+• Pull the drive bay back by gradually doing so.
 If you encounter resistance while pulling, be careful not to press on.

 • To close the tray, press the Eject button again.
 (Only desktops)